- CATCH A CAT

 What is CAT?

 CAT stands for Chatham Area Transit Authority.
-We are the proud mobility provider for Savannah-Chatham County, chartered in 1986, and offering bus, paratransit, ferry, and streetcar modes of travel to tourists and locals throughout the area.
+We are the proud mobility provider for Savannah, unincorporated Chatham County and portions of Garden City.
+Chartered in 1986, CAT offers bus, shuttle, paratransit, and ferry service to residents and visitors throughout the area.

 How much does it cost to Catch a CAT?

 - Cash fare for local bus boarding is $1.50.
 Exact change only.

 - Customers 65 and older, between the ages 6-18, passengers with disabilities and honorably-discharged veterans can pay half-price, 75 cents with ID.